risk-first/website/thinking/Evaluating-Risk.md

 A risk matrix presents a graphical view on where risks exist.
 The diagram above is an example, showing the risks from the dinner party in the [A Simple Scenario](A-Simple-Scenario.md) section:

 This type of graphic is _helpful_ in deciding what to do next, although alternatively, you can graph the overall **Risk Score** against the [Payoff](../thinking/Glossary.md#payoff).
-Easily mitigated risk (on the right), and worse risks (at the top) can therefore be dealt with first (hopefully).
+Easily mitigated risk (on the right) and worse risks (at the top) can therefore be dealt with first (hopefully).

 ![Risk Register of Dinner Party Risks, Considering Payoff](../images/generated/introduction/risk_matrix_2.png)